Parity Quantum Optimization: Encoding Constraints: Encoding Constraints

-To avoid confusion between parity constraints and constraints of the optimization problem we will refer to the constraints of the optimization problem as side conditions.
-Side conditions of the form of products can be natively encoded in the parity mapping as shown in Ref. \cite{compilerpaper}.
-Side conditions on the sum of products, as in Eq.~\eqref{eq:sumconst}, are arbitrary sums and products (polynomials) of logical spins and will be discussed here.
+To avoid confusion between parity constraints and constraints of the optimization problem, we will refer to the constraints of the optimization problem as side conditions.
+Side conditions in the form of a single product of logical spins can be natively encoded in the parity mapping as shown in Ref.~\cite{compilerpaper}.
+Side conditions in Eq.~\eqref{eq:sumconst} are arbitrary sums and products (polynomials) of logical qubits and will be discussed here.
+Such side conditions can be transformed to the parity encoding by adding a physical qubit with zero local field for each product (including single-body terms) of logical qubits given in the side condition, which is not already in the Hamiltonian in Eq.~\eqref{eq:H}.
+This means that if each product of logical qubits in the side condition is already present in the problem Hamiltonian, then no additional physical qubits are needed.
+The example in Fig.~\ref{fig1} illustrates this case.

-In the state-of-the-art encoding of optimization problems, side conditions are imposed as large energy penalties.
-E.g., the side condition ${s_1s_2+s_2s_3 = +1}$ would be imposed by adding the energy term ${C (\sigma^{(z)}_1\sigma^{(z)}_2 + \sigma^{(z)}_3\sigma^{(z)}_4 - 1)^2}$ to the problem Hamiltonian.
-If $C$ is large enough, the ground state of the Hamiltonian will satisfy the side condition.
-The challenges that come with this method are twofold: Firstly, the additional terms are higher-order (in the above example fourth order) which introduces an additional overhead when embedding it in physical hardware with pair interactions.
-Secondly, the constant $C$ needs to be large, introducing an additional energy scale to the system, which is unfavorable for the implementation as well as for the dynamics.
+Traditionally, side conditions in optimization problems are imposed with large energy penalties.
+For example, the side condition ${s_1s_2+s_2s_3 = +1}$ would be imposed by adding the energy term ${C_\textrm{penalty} (\sigma_{z}^{(1)}\sigma_{z}^{(2)} + \sigma_{z}^{(3)}\sigma_{z}^{(4)} - 1)^2}$ to the problem Hamiltonian.
+When $C_\textrm{penalty}$ is large enough, the ground state of the Hamiltonian satisfies the side condition.
+The challenges that come with this method are twofold: Firstly, the additional terms are higher-order interactions which introduces an additional overhead when embedding it in physical hardware with pair interactions~\cite{choi_minor-embedding_2008, VinciPRA2015,ItayHenPRApplied2016, ItayHenPRA2016}.
+Moreover, if we have optimization problems with a sparse problem Hamiltonian, side conditions can lead to a highly connected Hamiltonian leading to an overhead in qubits and couplings when embedding the side condition in currently available quantum hardware.
+Secondly, the large penalty strength $C_\textrm{penalty}$ introduces an additional energy scale to the system, which is unfavorable for the implementation as well as for the dynamics.

-Here, we present a different approach where side conditions are implemented in the dynamics rather than in the energy term i.e., by the driver Hamiltonian in the form of exchange terms \cite{ItayHenPRApplied2016, ItayHenPRA2016}.
-In combination with a compiler that is able to lay out qubits, these exchange terms are only among nearest neighbors.
-Our strategy is to split up the parity qubits in two sets: 1.) qubits that are not part of the side condition terms, $[U]$ and 2.) qubits that are part of the side condition terms $[C]$.
-Fig.~\ref{fig1} illustrates this setup for a particular example.
-In this example, the side condition include qubits 23, 12, and 26 which are in $[C]$ (yellow) and the rest of the qubits are in $[U]$ (white).